 So, in answering whether it’s curly-girl approved, it is not.
 The chemical can be gravely damaging for your hair when used under normal circumstances.

 If you strictly use the curly girl method, then you shouldn’t need a sulfate shampoo because you won’t have any real buildup because you are using clean products.

 However, if you partially follow the curly girl method then you most likely will have to use a sulfate shampoo every now and then to get rid of buildup.

 Final Word on Sodium C14-16 Olefin Sulfonate

 Sodium C14-16 olefin sulfonate can be drying on the hair and scalp but if you need a strong cleanser to remove dirt and product build up then this is the sulfactant for you.

 Recommended Products with sodium c14-16 olefin sulfonate:

-- SUPPORT FOR SCALP CONDITIONS – The proprietary herbal infusion together with various traditional botanics assist the treatment of dry, flaking and itching scalps often caused by dandruff, psoriasis and seborrheic dermatitis.
+- Support for Scalp Conditions: The hair shampoo is a perfect scalp treatment as it has an herbal infusion together with various traditional botanics to assist the treatment of dry, flaking, and itching scalps often caused by dandruff, psoriasis, and seborrheic dermatitis.

 - Safe & Effective: This hair care product is free from silicone, PVP, parabens, and other nasty synthetic ingredients, making it a perfect hair shampoo.
 It’s free of the harsh detergents often found in mainstream and even so-called ‘natural’ shampoos.

 - Customer Satisfaction: Max Green Alchemy takes great pride in this product.
 If you have any questions or queries related to the shampoo, or need any other information, then please contact us and we will help if we can.